Finding Materialized Models for Model Reuse: The Proposed MMQ

-{After embedding each sample $x_l$ into a soft label vector $x^i_l$, we} delete one extra dimension in the soft label to avoid redundant computation.
-It leads to no information loss since the sum of elements in the soft label is 1.0 (due to the normalization of the softmax function).
-Finally, we get the {target vector set $D^i_t = \{(x^i_l, y_l), l = 1, ..., N \}$.}
+After embedding each sample $x_l$ into a soft label vector $x^i_l$, we delete one extra dimension in the soft label to avoid redundant computation.
+It leads to no information loss since the sum of elements in the soft label is 1.0 (due to the normalization of the extended softmax function).
+Finally, we get the soft label set $D^i_t = \{(x^i_l, y_l), l = 1, ..., N \}$.